 After rejecting Dr. Aiello as an expert witness and giving no credence or weight to his opinion, the arbitrator concluded that Aviva should have taken Mr. Dadi out of the minor injury guideline earlier than it did.
 The Arbitrator held that Mr. Dadi was therefore entitled to the benefits in dispute.

 If Mr. Dadi had not disputed this determination, Aviva would have continued to maintain its refusal, based upon the opinion of Dr. Aiello; and Mr. Dadi would have been denied the treatment and benefits he was rightly entitled to.

-The moral of the story in this case is that if you disagree with the “independent” expert hired by the insurance company, you do not have to accept his or her opinion.
+The moral of the story, in this case, is that if you disagree with the “independent” expert hired by the insurance company, you do not have to accept his or her opinion.
 You should contact an experienced personal injury lawyer who can help prove the true extent of your disability.
-If need be, your lawyer can help you take the dispute to an arbitration or trial.
+If need be, your lawyer can help you take the dispute to arbitration or trial.